by Kathy Clarkson and Anton Mei Brandt

 Back in the Akerian ruins, the conversation continues.
 Zordar tells Kodai that surely he must have already realized what true salvation for humans means.
 Sympathizing with Susumu, he says it must be painful to live carrying that fear of loss.
 But if he clings to Gatlantis’ kind of love, Zordar will help him deal with this fear.
 The unblinking stare of the great Emperor stuns Kodai to silence.

 [AMB]: There’s something truly frightening behind the way Zordar very casually says (essentially) “we’ll help euthanize your pitiful race and the rest of mankind if the fear of loss gets too hard on ya.”
-But he does speak about this topic as if he’s seen the effects himself first hand.
-And with those stark eyes of his?
-I don’t doubt him one second.
+But he does speak about this topic as if he’s seen the effects himself first hand, which he certainly has.
+Even if I didn’t already know what’s to come, I remember how hard it was to doubt those stark cold eyes of his.

 [KC]: I have said it before and I will keep saying it.
 This Zordar is scary.